 With blogging, you can earn a full-time income, and many bloggers across the globe have already proven it.
 However, that depends entirely on which methods you use to make money with your blog.
-In this blog post, we will discuss 2 most popular ways that are accessible to most bloggers.
+In this blog post, we will discuss the 2 most popular ways that are accessible to most bloggers.

 Table of contents